BIO

 “***** Fascinating, entertaining, and most importantly, an incredibly inspiring watch.”
 Eastern Kicks

 "Director Amélie Ravalec brings an extraordinary collection of Japanese avant-garde works to life.
-You are being hit by a flood of visuals; intense, unconventional, and completely immersive.
-The images are both dark and vivid, but what ties them together is a strong, clear artistic vision."
-Japan Society
+Intense, unconventional, and completely immersive. " Japan Society

-“Amélie Ravalec's dazzling film Art & Mind is an unparalleled chronicle, a journey into haunting, haunted places, which will fascinate and captivate both experts in the field and those for whom its themes are less familiar."
+“Amélie Ravalec's dazzling film Art & Mind is an unparalleled chronicle, a journey into haunting, haunted places, which fascinates and captivates."
 Raw Vision

 " Industrial Soundtrack For The Urban Decay is a whistlestop tour of the genre's genesis that succeeds in capturing the sheer oddness of the nascent industrial scene."
 The Guardian